auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 }

 ```
 A Contact has only these two fields, _firstName_ and _lastName_.
-A stored property is responsible for returning the _fullName_, and the operators > and < have their implementation to be used when an instance is inserted in a ordered list.
+A computed property is responsible for returning the _fullName_, and the operators > and < have their implementation to be used when an instance is inserted in an ordered list.

 #### View